MilkToastTaco/MilkToastTaco/ideas/multiplayer-company-system.md

 Company Owners or Managers can also manage company member roles (Edit permisions, Fire, or Freeze Permissions)

+There is a fee of $500 to start a new company, and each player can have a max of only 3 companies at a time (Although they can be part of up to 10 companies at a time, including there own 3)

 ---

 _Back to [FEATURE_IDEAS.md](../FEATURE_IDEAS.md)_